top of page

 I appreciated the Christmas offerings here though.
 We have a travel themed tree in our sitting room every year, with a growing number of ornaments from our visits to brand homes all over the world.
 I bought one of the barrel baubles, made from recycled whisky barrel bungs.

-But there is something for everyone here from the sports fan to the dog lover, with baby bibs, cocktail kits, glassware, chess sets, clothing, watches, fudge, you name it.
+But there was something for everyone here, from the sports fan to the dog lover, with baby bibs, cocktail kits, glassware, chess sets, clothing, watches, fudge, you name it.

 In conclusion